tari-project/tari/README.md

 A number of applications have been developed by the Tari community to implement the Tari protocol.
 These are:

-- MinoTari Base Node
+- Minotari Base Node
-- MinoTari Wallet
+- Minotari Wallet
-- MinoTari Miner
+- Minotari Miner
-- MinoTari Merge Mining Proxy
+- Minotari Merge Mining Proxy
-- MinoTari Aurora wallets for Android and iOS
+- Minotari Aurora wallets for Android and iOS

 Only the first four applications will be discussed in this README (see [wallet-android](https://github.com/tari-project/wallet-android) and [wallet-ios](https://github.com/tari-project/wallet-ios) for mobile wallets' repos).